Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Berastagi and Bukit Lawang:

-There are also mosquitos and the weather to think of, among other things, which is why I’ve created a full guide to what to wear in Sumatra and a full packing list to help you prepare for your trip.
+There are also mosquitos and the weather to think of, among other things, which is why I’ve created a full guide to what to wear in Sumatra (including a full packing list) to help you prepare for your trip.

 Typically, Indonesian main meals cost me between 10,000 IDR and 40,000 IDR, which is equivalent to £0.50 to £2.10 (€0.6 to €2.50).